sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-unattendedjoin-offlineidentfication-provisioning.md

 # Provisioning

-`Provisioning` specifies the account information used to join a domain during Windows® Setup.
+`Provisioning` specifies the account information used to join a domain during Windows Setup.

 ## Child Elements